What's on

 • Brunch

-• Powerscourt House and Gardens entry fee (optional, paid on the day)
+• Powerscourt House and Gardens entry (optional, paid on the day)

 Itinerary

-1. Glendalough and Wicklow Mountains (approx. 2 hours) - Drive from Dublin to County Wicklow with commentary from your guide.
-Short scenic walk at Glendalough, followed by a guided tour through the monastic settlement.
-Then on to the higher Wicklow Mountains with views over Lough Tay and the Guinness estate, and a look at some notable movie filming locations.
+1. Glendalough and Wicklow Mountains - Drive from Dublin with commentary.
+Short scenic walk at Glendalough, then a guided tour of the monastic ruins.
+On into the higher mountains for views over Lough Tay and stops at filming locations.

-2. Powerscourt Waterfall (approx. 1 hour) - Visit Ireland’s highest waterfall at 122 metres, with great photo opportunities.
+2. Powerscourt Waterfall - Ireland’s highest waterfall at 122 metres, with time to walk close and photograph.

-3. Powerscourt House and Gardens (approx. 2 hours) - Ranked third best gardens in the world by National Geographic, the Palladian mansion sits within beautiful grounds with extensive shopping and dining.
-A whiskey distillery is also on site.
+3. Powerscourt House and Gardens - Ranked third in the world by National Geographic.
+The Palladian mansion (1731-1741) houses shops and a café; a whiskey distillery is on the estate.
+Allow around two hours.

 Good to Know